-Walmart’s human resource management addresses recruitment needs using different recruitment sources and methods suited to different positions in the organization.
+Walmart’s human resource management addresses recruitment needs using different recruitment sources and methods suited to various positions in the organization.
 The company also uses retail industry-specific criteria in its selection process.
 To optimize employee retention, Walmart’s human resource management strategy includes a continually evolving compensation program, together with employee-relations management and career development.
 The firm’s HR managers also use other approaches to improve morale and motivation in the workforce.
-Through this combination of approaches and strategies to address business needs in recruitment, selection and retention, Walmart’s human resource management effectively maintains adequate human resources to support the firm current retail operations and planned future global expansion.
+Through this combination of approaches and strategies to address business needs in recruitment, selection, and retention, human resource management effectively maintains adequate human resources to support Walmart’s corporate mission and corporate vision and related goals for retail operations and planned global expansion.

 This article is part of a series on Walmart’s human resource management: